Syndicate

 (Hey, here is an idea for a thread: name the one computer book you’ve actually read from cover to cover in your life.
 My answer: Pro Drupal Development, and probably just a few other books.)

-You’ll find attached to this post a working digg-like module, so different from the Drupal-5-compliant one provided with the book, that I don’t believe I’ll receive any email about me committing some copyright law infringement.
+You’ll find attached to this post a working digg-like module, different enough from the Drupal-5-compliant one provided with the book that I don’t believe I’ll receive any email about me committing copyright infringement.

 So here are the eight changes you should bring to the module plus1 to make it work in Drupal 6.

 But before we delve into this, here is something you should know.
-If you’ve worked through the example at the beginning of the chapter where we add jQuery code to a node, and you have not seen the first paragraph fade in as it did in Drupal 5, quiet your mind.
-Do not be alarmed.
-(I was quite flabbergasted when it happened to me.)
+If you’ve worked through the example at the beginning of the chapter where we add jQuery code to a node, and you have not seen the first paragraph fade in as it did in Drupal 5, don't be alarmed.
 You’ll have to first hide the paragraph.
-When you think about it... the fact that this worked as is with an earlier version of the jQuery library is... well, a bug.
+When you think about it... the fact that this worked as is with an earlier version of the jQuery library is a bug.

 In Drupal 5, after adding the following to a node, you would see the first paragraph fade in: